 This information allows us to rate the health of each tree in the park and create a plan for care priorities.
 We now know where specific tree care — such as pruning, fertilizing, and root aeration is most needed — and we are able to track the work that’s been done to ensure that every tree benefits from routine care.

-Building on the 2015 tree inventory, in 2019 the Esplanade Association released a first-of-its-kind Tree Care Management & Succession Plan — the result of a collaborative effort between the Esplanade Association, the Massachusetts Department of Conservation and Recreation, and Kyle Zick Landscape Architecture.
+Building on the 2015 tree inventory, in 2019 the Esplanade Association released a first-of-its-kind Lasting Esplanade Arbor Fund (L.E.A.F.)
+Project — the result of a collaborative effort between the Esplanade Association, the Massachusetts Department of Conservation and Recreation, and Kyle Zick Landscape Architecture.
 This plan helps secure the future health of park trees by increasing species diversity, laying guidelines for succession plantings to replace dead and declining trees, and making recommendations for preventative care, such as pruning and air spading.
 It has been approved by the Boston Landmarks Commission, the Massachusetts Historical Commission, and the Conservation Commission.

-In addition to solutions that will improve the health of our tree canopy, the Tree Management & Succession Plan provides planting recommendations that are informed by the original, historic planting plans created by landscape architect Arthur Shurcliff.
+In addition to solutions that will improve the health of our tree canopy, the L.E.A.F. project provides planting recommendations that are informed by the original, historic planting plans created by landscape architect Arthur Shurcliff.
 Learn more about the history of the park here.

 Climate Change & The Impact of 1,700 Trees